LorenzoPichetti/SbatchMan/README.md

 <p>

 # SbatchMan
-A utility to create, launch and monitor code experiments on SLURM, PBS, or local machines.
+A utility to create, launch, and monitor code experiments on SLURM, PBS, or local machines.

-## Installation
+## 🚀 Installation

 The recommended way to install `SbatchMan` is with `pipx`.
 This will install the package and its dependencies in an isolated environment.